 - Lists are easier to read than paragraphs.
 Easy to scan lists are great for rules or lists of amenities.

-In your listing, you can mention positive guest reviews that set the stage for a positive review process at the end of your guest’s stay.
+Embrace and highlight your reviews.
+In your listing you can mention positive guest reviews which set the stage for a positive review process at the end of your guest’s stay.
 Reviews help book your rental and therefore are tied to the profitability of your Airbnb.
-Here are some ideas for getting good reviews.
+Here are some ideas for netting good reviews: